 - View Roles and Role Hierarchy

-Here are the set of administrative permissions that SHOULD NOT be enabled for your Integration User:
+Here are the set of system permissions that SHOULD NOT be enabled for your Integration User:

 - Assign permission sets